metapensiero/metapensiero.pj/README.rst

 The conversion of this statement is mostly obvious with the only exception of the ``except`` part: it translates to a ``catch`` part containing one ``if`` statement for each non catchall ``except``.
-If a catchall ``except`` is present, the error will be re-thrown, to mimic Python's behavior.
+If a catchall ``except`` isn't present, the error will be re-thrown, to mimic Python's behavior.

 .. list-table:: ``try...catch...finally`` statement